pyrddlgym-project/pyRDDLGym/docs/start2.rst

 counterparts.
 In all cases, the grounded and lifted representations should produce the same numerical results, albeit in a slightly different format.

-pyRDDLGym provides a convenient class for producing a grounded model from a lifted domain representation, as shown below:
+pyRDDLGym provides a convenient API for producing a grounded model:

 .. code-block:: python

     from pyRDDLGym.core.grounder import RDDLGrounder
-    grounded = RDDLGrounder(env.model._AST).ground()
+    model = RDDLGrounder(env.model._AST).ground()

-The ``grounded`` object returned is also an environment model, so a lot of the functionality described on this page also applies to it.
+Much of the functionality for inspecting and operating on models described on this page also apply to grounded models.

 .. warning::
    Currently, the grounder only supports RDDL 1.0 syntax.
 Therefore, it does not ground